nfasano/colosseum_ticket_tracker/README.md

 **1) ticket_tracker_single_day.ipynb:** This script is optimized for tracking ticket availability on the release date, which is useful if you are trying to obtain specific ticket type on a specific date and time.
 It contains functionality to send email alerts containing ticket information, including ticket type, entry date and time, number of tickets available, and link to the ticket.

 **2) ticket_tracker_all_days.ipynb:** This script is meant to track the ticket availability across all 30 days for which tickets have been released and for all ticket types of interest.
 This script is less useful for securing specific tickets for a specific date and more useful for collecting data on ticket availability as a function of time.
-If not for this script, I may not have learned about the second batch of tickets released 7 days in advnace of entrance time.
+If not for this script, I may not have learned about the second batch of tickets released 7 days in advance of entrance time.

 **3) eda_all_days_plotsV0.ipynb:** Notebook used to create heatmaps presented in this repository based on data collected using ticket_tracker_all_days.ipynb script.
 Also provides some functions for manipulating the pandas dataframes with a hierarchical column structure.